 There are 20 learners in pre-primary classes, first, second and third cycle classes and vocational classes which include learners with selective and/or additional measures to support learning and whose technical-pedagogical report identifies the need for integration in a smaller class for access to learning and inclusion.
 These classes cannot include more than two learners with those conditions.
 In secondary level, the number is 24 learners (Order No. 10-A/2018, 19 June, and Order No. 16/2019, 4 June).

 Organisation of the school year

 The school year is defined annually by ministerial order.
-It takes into account all the pupils who attend the mainstream school system, including the pupils with SEN. A school year is defined in the same way for pupils with SEN who attend private special education establishments.
+It takes into account all the pupils who attend the mainstream school system.

 Curriculum and subjects

-The class teacher or class tutor is the co-ordinator of the IEP, depending on the teaching or education level that the pupil is attending.
-The IEP is drawn up by the pupil’s teachers, a special education teacher and parents or guardians, i.e. whoever knows the pupil best and whoever works directly with them.
-For it to be implemented, it has to be approved by the pedagogical council and have express agreement from parents or guardians.
+The class teacher or class tutor is the co-ordinator for the IEP, depending on the teaching or education level that the pupil is attending.
+The IEP is drawn up by the multidisciplinary team to support inclusive education.
+For it to be implemented, it has to be approved by the pedagogical council and have expressed agreement from parents or guardians.